Alex50MM/Kaggle/Python/python.md

-# Apostila Python no Kaggle
+# Course Python on Kaggle

 ## Lesson 1
 This course covers the key Python skills you’ll need so you can start using Python for data science.